Sharpforce/MyExpense/README.md

 ### Operating system

-The installation has been tested on a Linux Debian10 operating system.
+The installation has been tested on a Linux Debian 10 operating system.

 ### Packages installation